lepkov/docker-compose-wordpress/README.md

 ```
 * Make changes in `.htaccess` in paths if they exist
 * Open `localhost` in the browser to check your website
+## Logs

-Apache `access.log` and `error.log` are in the `/app/logs` folder
+Apache `apache-access.log` and `apache-error.log` are in the `/app/logs` folder.

+MariaDB `mariadb-slow.log` is in the `/app/logs` folder.

+PHP-FPM `php-fpm-error.log` is in the `/app/logs` folder.

-No php flags in `.htaccess`, since it is php-fpm, they should be in /etc/php/8.0/fpm/pool.d/example.com.conf - TODO paste the actual path.
+FYI: No php flags in `.htaccess`, since it is php-fpm, they should be in /etc/php/8.0/fpm/pool.d/example.com.conf - TODO paste the actual path.